EU's Rehn signals Spain might get more time to cut deficit

 "In the case of Spain, we have to take into account both... the structural fiscal effort undertaken by the government, as well as whether there has been an unexpected growth shortfall," Rehn told a news conference.

-"And in the case of Spain, its seems that the structural fiscal effort has been undertaken and there has been also an unexpected shortfall of growth," he said.
+"And in the case of Spain, it seems that the structural fiscal effort has been undertaken and there has been also an unexpected shortfall of growth," he said.

 "But as I said previously we will have to verify this in the coming weeks and months and we will in due course consider whether an extension of the EDP (excessive deficit procedure) deadline is warranted for Spain," he said.